nestauk/ojd_daps_language_models/ojd_daps_language_models/pipeline/README.md

 `python ojd_daps_language_models/pipeline/make_training_data/split_job_ads.py run --chunk_size 1000`

 This will save out job advert sentences into chunk_size # of files.

-## :office: `/train_model/`

-There are a number of flows in the `train_model` directory that fine-tune large language models for a number of different tasks:

-1. 💠 Fine-tuning for domain language adaptation: `/ojobert/`
-2. 📠 Fine-tuning Sequence Classification head to binarily label sentences as `company description` or not: `/company_descriptions/`

 ## :sparkles: setting up with AWS and metaflow